xilution/xilution-graphql-backend-example/README.md

     1. Open `http://localhost:3000/graphql` in a browser to see the Apollo Playground.

 ## To build the Docker image
-This tags your docker image as `xilution-example-fox-beagily-graphql`.
+This tags your docker image as `xilution-graphql-example`.

 1. Run `yarn docker:build`.